kuzzleio/documentation/src/sdk-reference/cpp/1/websocket/get-host/index.md

 ---
 layout: sdk.html.hbs
 title: getHost
-description: Return the host on which the protocol is connected
+description: Returns the host name on which the protocol is connected
 ---

 # getHost

-Return the host on which the protocol is connected.
+Returns the host name on which the protocol is connected

 ## Signature